 Showing items related by title, author, creator and subject.

 Park, Young-Joon; Kim, Sujin; Kim, Aeree; Ha, Seung-yeon; Lee, Young-Mee; Shin, Bong-Kyung; Lee, Hyun-Joo; Park, Soojin; Kim, Han-Kyeom (2010-07)

 Hwang, Woo Suk; Roh, Sung Il; Lee, Byeong Chun; Kang, Sung Keun; Kwon, Dae Kee; Kim, Sue; Kim, Sun Jong; Park, Sun Woo; Kwon, Hee Sun; Lee, Chang Kyu; Lee, Jung Bok; Kim, Jin Mee; Ahn, Curie; Paek, Sun Ha; Chang, Sang Sik; Koo, Jung Jin; Yoon, Hyun Soo; Hwang, Jung Hye; Hwang, Youn Young; Park, Ye Soo; Oh, Sun Kyung; Kim, Hee Sun; Park, Jong Hyuk; Moon, Shin Yong; Schatten, Gerald (2005-06-17)

-Current Status of the Institutional Review Boards in Korea: Constitution, Operation and Policy for Protection of Research Participants Kim, Ock-Joo; Park, Byung-Joo; Lee, Seung-Mi; Sohn, Dong-Ryul; Shin, Sang-Goo (2002)
+Current Status of the Institutional Review Boards in Korea: Constitution, Operation, and Policy for Protection Og Human Research Participants Kim, Ock-Joo; Park, Byung-Joo; Sohn, Dong-Ryul; Lee, Seung-Mi; Shin, Sanfg-Goo (2003-02)